PhotonicGluon/Photonic/README.md

 The source code is released under the [MIT License](LICENSE).

-The blog posts' assets (including but not limited to the textual content, images, source codes, etc.) are released under the [Creative Commons Attribution 4.0 International License](LICENSE-BLOG).
+The blog posts' assets (including but not limited to the textual content, images, source codes, etc.) are released under the [Creative Commons Attribution 4.0 International License](LICENSE-BLOG), unless otherwise specified.

 All other content are released under the same license as the source code.